whothefluff/latin-macronizer/README.dev-env.md

     # 4. (Optional but recommended) Run the test to confirm it works
     python macronize.py --test
     # You should see the success message: "Ō orbis terrārum tē salūtō!"

+    # 5. Clean up the training data to reduce final image size
+    rm -rf treebank_data
     ```

 3.  **Exit the container** by typing `exit` or pressing `Ctrl+D`.

 4.  **Save the trained state** by committing the container.
 This creates your new, self-contained application image.
-For this example, we'll tag it as `dev-env-v1-alatius-treebank-v1`.

     ```bash
     # Syntax: docker commit <container_name> <new_image_name:tag>
-    docker commit latin-training-session whothefluff/latin-macronizer:dev-env-v1-alatius-treebank-v1
+    docker commit latin-training-session whothefluff/latin-macronizer:dev-env-v2-alatius-treebank-v1
     ```

 5.  **Clean up** by removing the temporary container, which is no longer needed.